Eschatologue/CM_wiki/docs/class/cleric/index.md

 You can use Channel Divinity twice.
 You regain one expended use when you finish a Short Rest, and you regain all expended uses when you finish a Long Rest.
 You gain additional uses when you reach certain Cleric levels, as shown in the Channel Divinity column of the Cleric table.

-If a Channel Divinity effect requires a saving throw, the DC equals the Spell Save DC from this class’s Spellcasting feature.
+If a Channel Divinity effect requires a saving throw, the DC equals the Spell Save DC from this class's Spellcasting feature.

 ### Divine Spark